-Depending on your credit score, credit utilization ratio, payment history – and don’t forget goals! – These different factors will determine what debt relief program is best for you.
-If you have a high credit score — a debt consolidation loan could be your best option; if you are behind on your monthly payments — a debt settlement or debt validation program could be a better fit for you.
+Depending on your credit score, credit utilization ratio, creditors, income, payment history, payment status, and financial goals, will help to determine what debt relief program is best for you.
+If you have a high credit score – a debt consolidation loan could be your best option.
+If you are behind on your monthly payments – a debt settlement or debt validation program could be a better fit for you.

 In general, all debt relief programs are designed to;